xenify-io/litepaper/README.md

 ## ◽️ Users Mint Their Equity

 - XNF tokens won't be pre-mined or allocated to investors or team members.
-Instead, users can obtain tokens by actively engaging with the protocol, burning DXN or xYSL tokens, and swapping tokens across supported chains.
+Instead, users can obtain tokens by actively engaging with the protocol, burning XEN or xYSL tokens, and swapping tokens across supported chains.
 This approach rewards users for their contributions and ensures a fair distribution of XNF within the ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)